 We want to pose the same question to the College and to our fellow students.
 We should all be thinking about how to use our own privileges to give power to those without.

-The staff edtiorial is written weekly by the executive editors of the Collegian, co-editors-in-chief Bailey Blaker ’18 and Gabrielle Healy ’18 and managing editor Lauren Eller ’18.
-You can contact them at email@example.com, firstname.lastname@example.org and email@example.com, respectively.
+The staff editorial is written weekly by the executive editors of the Collegian, co-editors-in-chief Bailey Blaker ’18 and Gabrielle Healy ’18 and managing editor Lauren Eller ’18.
+You can contact them at firstname.lastname@example.org, email@example.com and firstname.lastname@example.org, respectively.